english-study-plan

 Now think about the number of hours you calculated for study.
 Begin adding time for study into the spare spaces on your timeline.

 Take the time to move activities around.
-If you feel better learning in the morning, move your morning walk to the evening and do an hour of study instead.
+If you focus better in the morning, move your morning walk to the evening and do an hour of study instead.
 Move activities to make study sessions longer or shorter.
 Use a pencil to erase and re-write your plan until you have a weekly routine that you’re happy with.
+Remember to include breaks!

 For example: